0niSec/astro-blog/src/content/blog/iclean.md

 ![root](../../assets/images/iclean-strings-output-pdf.webp)

-## Conclusion
+## Conclusion & Lessons Learned

-This was a really fun medium machine that
+This was a really fun medium machine that really pushed SSTI exploitation because of the WAF that was present.
+I needed to really dig and research different ways to bypass WAF filters and eventually remembered PayloadsAllTheThings, which was extremely helpful.